phukkoo/Coursera_getdata_assignment/CodeBook.md

 From the requirements it is clear that we are only interested in a few of the measurements associated with the subject (1- 30) and activity(1 -6).
 The measurements that are of interest to us are those involving mean and std.
 The comprehensive list of all these variables is given below.
-Also the requirements of the project make it clear that only the data in the the X_test/train.txt ,subject_test/train.txt and y_test/train.txt  along with the features.txt and activity_labels.txt.
+Also the requirements of the project make it clear that only the data in the the X_test.txt , X_train.txt ,subject_test.txt, subject_train.txt and y_test.txt y_train.txt  along with the features.txt and activity_labels.txt.
 The data in the Inertial Signals direcory that are conatined in the 9 files listed above as 128 element reading are not needed for this analysis
 The ultimate tidy_data.txt as per requirements should contain 180 observations ( ie 30 subject doing 6 activities  ) and each of them will have 66 unique mesaurements as listed below.
 This would be the wide tidy format.